Content Manifested by Intent-sive Nature by Brand Shamans.

 Brand Shamans Content Community LLC helps save the web from crap content daily!

 Save time and get your quality custom or pre-written web content NOW!

-To pay homage to my 2013 NaNoWriMo project, Dream Coaches, I decided for my Pokemon Y Wonder Locke to name my character Destiny Raye after the main character of that project.
+For my Pokemon Y Wonder Locke, I decided to name my character Destiny Raye after the main character of that my NanoWrimo project that year.
 I figured, why not use a girl trainer this time.
-It’s been a tradition for me to use the girl character on my other Pokemon version since the days of Pokemon Crystal.
+It’s been a tradition for me to use the girl character on at least one version of each Pokemon generation since the days of Pokemon Crystal.

 I’m doing a modified version of the Wonder Locke, which is a new variation of the famous Nuzlocke challenge in Pokemon games.
 Like regular Nuzlockes, your Pokemon only live once.
 Once they faint, they are lost to you forever.
 Most people put them in a graveyard box and release them at the end of the game.
 In my case, I will simply Wonder Trade them off again.
 Also, you can only catch the first Pokemon that you find on a route, and none other.
 However, I am inciting the duplicate clause, so any of the same Pokemon I find won’t count.